 What is an effective treatment for bulimia nervosa?

 During treatment for bulimia nervosa, medication may be prescribed, such as an anti-depressant.
-This can help to control the mental health aspect of the illness, allowing us to help address your loved one’s underlying issues with food and their body.
+This can help to control some symptoms, allowing us to help address your loved one’s underlying issues with food and their body.

 Can your body recover well after bulimia treatment?